jacobkulik/KartingLapTimeTTS/README.md

 ### Download and setup ffmpeg (REQUIRED)

+!!
+The exe is not included due to the potential for malware to be disturbuted.
+Do not run random exes on peoples GitHub projects !!

 Download ffmpeg https://ffmpeg.org/download.html and drag the executable into the same directory as the script **or it will not work**

 Windows: Drag ffmpeg.exe into the same directory that the tts_lap_time_tracker.py script is in